davidmoreno/onion/README.rst

    :target: https://scan.coverity.com/projects/1815

-Onion is a lightweight C library to create simple HTTP servers and Web Applications.
+Onion is a C library to create simple HTTP servers and Web Applications.

+---
+Present and future of libonion 2014 survey.
+Please if you use onion or are interested in it, fill it at https://es.surveymonkey.com/s/W3G9SK3 until 6th January 2015.
+---

 The use case is an existing application, or a new one, that needs some HTTP interconnection with the world.
 It uses the library to add some handlers for specific URLs and generate and